c0y01202/yoga-for-everyone/README.md

 To install dependancies, run the following commands:

      ```
-     `npm install` to create node_modules in client, server and root
+     `npm install` to create node_modules in client, server and root directories.
+Also CD into the server directory and run 'npm run seed'.
      ```
-     I made sure to delete the package-lock.json file in the root first, and downgrade react & react-dom  to 17.0.2 in the client directory.

-     `npm install --save apollo-server apollo-server-core apollo-server-express graphql npm install --save-dev @types/graphql @types/express typescript` in root to install Apollo connection and grapql API
-     ```
-     run `mongod` to start MONGODB service in another terminal
-     ```
-     ```
-     `npm start` to run from client directory, `npm run watch` from server directory, and `npm run develop` from the root:
-     ```
-     ```
-     `npm i heroku` and `heroku create` to create URL of app in Heroku.com
-     ``

 ## Contributing:

 Please be kind and professional when adding to or accessing this repository.
 Thank you!
 [More on Contribution Guidelines](https://github.com/verokoles/readme-generator/blob/f57cf6a98bf276960885496059df4b039247c985/contributing.md)

+## Contributing Authors:

+Claudia Chittim, Veronica Kolesnikov, John Pena and Colt Schultz.
+Copyright, 2022.